 6 g vial: Reconstitute with 26 mL SWFI (final concentration ~200 mg/mL) or 56 mL SWFI (final concentration ~100 mg/mL).

 Duplex container: Unlatch side tab, unfold, remove foil strip from drug chamber.
 Point set port in downward direction, fold container just below the diluent meniscus, and squeeze the diluent chamber until the seal between the diluent and drug powder opens.
 Agitate until dissolved.

-Intraperitoneal administration may be used in conjunction with IV use for systemic infections if continuous peritoneal dialysis is used (added to the dialysate in each exchange).
+Intraperitoneal: Intraperitoneal administration may be used in conjunction with IV use for systemic infections if continuous peritoneal dialysis is used (added to the dialysate in each exchange).
 Intraperitoneal administration alone may also be used for the treatment of peritonitis and added to the dialysate in intermittent (added to the longest dwell time per day) or continuous (loading dose, followed by a maintenance dose per liter of exchange) peritoneal dialysis.